 Digital content strategies outline how you intend to use your content, whether written, audio, or visual, to reach your business objectives.
 The right strategy will serve your target audience and define what type of content is most appropriate for each stage of the sales journey.
 At the end of the day, your content should engage potential customers while positioning your brand as a serious player in your industry.

-Even though content is at the core of digital marketing it does not stand alone.
+Even though content is at the core of digital marketing for tech companies it does not stand alone.
 A proper content strategy must also take into consideration the selection of topics that are important to the target audience, the keywords necessary for SEO, as well as supporting product launches, advertising campaigns and events scheduled on your company’s marketing calendar.

 What Is The Purpose Of Digital Content Strategy?

 In general, the purpose of content strategy is to align content creation with business goals.
 As opposed to one-off content creation, the strategy needs to address how to produce compelling content every month including the topics to be covered, the content creation process, how the content will be distributed and the resources necessary to make all of that happen.

 The strategy should serve as a master plan for how content is created, distributed and managed.
 While it should have well-defined guidelines, it also needs to be flexible and checked each quarter to make the content strategy is working.
 If not, it should be amended accordingly.

 Despite its importance, it's surprising to find that according to the Content Marketing Institute only 40% of B2B companies have a written content strategy.
 While a company may be able to get along without a content strategy, it inevitably leads to lackluster content, ineffective campaigns, wasted resources and a lack of coordination between content creation and marketing goals.